Background Image for Hero:

 - Morgantown offers the flexibility of taking courses on campus, online, and within your high school.

-- WVU's accredited courses can be transferred to all other state institutions of higher learning.
+- WVU's accredited courses can be transferred to other institutions of higher learning across the U.S.

 - Courses will fulfill General Education Foundation (GEF) requirements.